What is osteoarthritis (OA) of the knee?

 Stage 2 – Mild

-In stage 2, diagnostic images or X-rays of knee joints will show more wear and tear and bone spur growth, and though the space between the bones appears normal, people will begin to experience joint pain.
+In stage 2, diagnostic images or X-rays of knee joints will show more wear and tear and bone spur growth, and though the space between the bones appears normal, people may begin to experience joint pain.

 Typically, the area around the knee joint will feel stiff and uncomfortable, particularly when sitting for an extended period, after rising in the morning, or after a workout.